szellmann/visionaray/README.md

 - All external dependencies but CMake are required as developer packages containing C/C++ header files
 - In the future we intend to relax the OpenGL and GLEW dependency
-- Microsoft Windows support is there but poor, most testing is done under Linux and Mac OS X
 - When targeting NVIDIA CUDA, make sure you have a C++11 compliant version (v7.0 or newer)
 - Visionaray supports Fermi+ NVIDIA GPUs (e.g. >= GeForce 400 series or >= Quadro {4|5|6}000)